bstatcomp/bayes4psy/README.md

 ## Authors

-Jure Demšar, Grega Repovš and Erik Štrubmelj
+Jure Demšar, Grega Repovš and Erik Štrumbelj

 * Faculty of Computer and Information Science, University of Ljubljana
 * MBLab, Department of Psychology, Faculty of Arts, University of Ljubljana